 - 2 tablespoons canned pumpkin puree

-- ½ cup unsweetened coconut or almond milk
+- ½ cup unsweetened coconut milk or almond milk

 - 1 tablespoon pure maple syrup